autoplot/documentation/javadoc/org/autoplot/datasource/UnrecognizedDataSourceException.md

-# org.autoplot.datasource.UnrecognizedDataSourceExceptionMarker for an unrecognized DataSource, such as JunoWaves when the
+# org.autoplot.datasource.UnrecognizedDataSourceException

- plugin is not plugged in.
+Marker for an unrecognized DataSource, such as JunoWaves when the plugin is not plugged in.

-UnrecognizedDataSourceException( String msg )
+# UnrecognizedDataSourceException( String msg )